 This is especially essential for those who suffer from allergies and chemical sensitivities.
 You’ll want to make sure that your new house is clear of hidden dirt buildups, and that if the area was cleaned, it wasn’t done needing synthetic chemical cleaners that might exacerbate allergies.

 The only way to ensure that a fresh start in your new house upsets your expectations is to supervise the cleaning yourself.

 Cleaning Checklist for Moving Into an Old House

 Not sure where to begin?
 Do you feel overburdened?
 That is just how I felt.
 But if you know me, you know I’m a list maker.
 I’m always making lists.
 Shopping lists.
 List of Christmas gifts Checklist of things to accomplish.
 The bucket list.
 Having checklists gives me the impression that I am in command.

-So, as I enjoyed thoroughly cleaning our new house, I created a Cleaning Checklist.
-And I’m forwarding it to you.
+So, as a enjoyed thoroughly cleaning your new house, I created a Cleaning Checklist.

 Use this list as a guide to eliminating the filth and grime left behind by previous owners.
-Restore the lustre to your new old house!
+Restore the shine to your new old house!

-I’ll confess that my checklist isn’t particularly detailed.
+I’ll confess that your checklist isn’t particularly detailed.
 It is a simple document (originally a Word document).
 There are no flashy graphics.
-There is no flashy colour.
+There is no flashy color.

 But do you really need such a long list?
 Nope.